-In addition, CSV files can also be stored as a resource directly in the packet.
+In addition, CSV files can also be stored as a resource directly in the project.
 This can be useful, for example, if you simply want to “play” with the data offline at the beginning of a project, or if you don’t want to decide on the concrete access method yet.

-Set the property Source Type to the correspondingly desired access type.
+Set the property Source Type to the correspondingly desired access type (1).
 In the case of access via a URL, the classic web authentication methods can be used to gain access to protected files.
-Use property Authentication to select the desired method.
+Use property Authentication Type to select the desired method (2).

-Normally, columns are separated by a comma in CSV.
-If a different separator is desired, set the Delimter accordingly.
-Skip Rows allows to skip a certain number of rows at the beginning of the file (e.g. because the file has a header to be ignored).
-Max Rows limits the number of rows.
+\t in the field.
+Skip Rows (4) allows to skip a certain number of rows at the beginning of the file (e.g. because the file has a header to be ignored).
+Max.
+Rows (5) limits the number of rows.